llambiel/letsecureme/post.md

         }
     }

-And we reload Nginx to apply our configuration change:
+Now we reload Nginx to apply our configuration change:

     nginx -t && sudo nginx -s reload